wiremock/wiremock-docker/readme.md

 ##### Start record mode using host uid for file creation

-In Record mode, when binding host folders (ex. $PWD/test) with the container volume (/home/wiremock), the created files will be owned by root, which is, in most cases, undesired.
+In Record mode, when binding host folders (e.g. $PWD/test) with the container volume (/home/wiremock), the created files will be owned by root, which is, in most cases, undesired.
 To avoid this, you can use the `uid` docker environment variable to also bind host uid with the container executor uid.

 ```sh